badaronline/movie-search-app/README.md

   - `views` This folder typically contains JavaScript files that define the structure and logic of specific UI components or screens, such as `welcomeScreen.js`, `mainScreen.js`, and `displayMovies.js`.
 These files are responsible for rendering the HTML content that will be displayed to the user.
   - `utilities` This folder typically contains JavaScript files that provide common functions or utilities that are used throughout the application, such as `constants.js` for storing global constants, and `fetchMovies.js` for making API calls to retrieve movie data.
   - `app.js` This file is typically the main entry point for the application, where the server-side and client-side code are combined and initialized.

-# Installing Dependencies

-- There are no dependencies needed to run the website, everything is prepared to work with vanilla JavaScript.

 ## must have features

 - [x] The app needs to be responsive.